cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

       **Cask Hydrator Studio:** Showing connections

+   (If you make a mistake or need to remove a connection, click and drag on the white circle just to the right of the connection arrow you'd like to disconnect.
+When you drag off that circle and release the mouse, the connection will be deleted and disappear.)

 #.
 To set these properties, click on each icon in turn.
 When you click an icon, a dialog box
    comes up, showing the properties available for each plugin.
 Any **required** properties are indicated with a red asterisk after the label.
-In this case, the *Stream* icon has been clicked, and the *Stream Name* and *Duration* are showing as required properties:
+In this case, the *Stream* icon has been clicked, and the *Label*, *Stream Name*, and *Duration* are showing as required
+   properties:

    .. figure:: /_images/hydrator-gs-1-4-stream.png
       :figwidth: 100%